Robust expected improvement for Bayesian optimization: Proposed methodology

 If $\hat{f}_n(x)$ is a surrogate for $f(x)$, then one may analogously notate $\hat{f}_n^\alpha(x)$ as a surrogate for $g(x, \alpha)$, an adversarial surrogate.
 We envision several ways in which $\hat{f}_n^\alpha(x)$ could be defined in terms of $\hat{f}_n(x)$, but not many which are tractable to work with analytically or numerically.
 For example, suppose $Y^\alpha(x) = \max_{x' \in x^\alpha} Y(x')$, where $Y(x') \sim \mathcal{N}(\mu_n(x'), \sigma^2_n(x'))$, a random variable whose distribution follows the spirit of Eq.~(\ref{eq:robust}), but uses the predictive equations of Eq.~(\ref{eq:GPpreds}).
 The distribution of $Y^\alpha(x)$ could be a version of $\hat{f}_n^\alpha(x)$, at least notionally.
 However a closed form remains elusive.

-Instead, it is rather easier to define $\hat{f}_n^\alpha(x)$ as an ordinary surrogate trained on data derived through adversarial reasoning on the original surrogate $\hat{f}_n(x)$.
-Let $Y_n^\alpha$ denote these {\em adversarial responses}, where each $y_i^\alpha$, for $i=1,\dots,n$, follows
+Instead, it is rather easier to define $\hat{f}_n^\alpha(x)$ as an ordinary surrogate trained on data derived through adversarial reasoning on the original surrogate $\hat{f}_n(x)$. \blu{Let $Y_n^\alpha$ denote these {\em adversarial responses}, where each $y_i^\alpha$, for $i=1,\dots,n$, follows}

-There are many sensible choices for how to find $y_i^\alpha$ numerically in practice.
-Newton-based optimizers, e.g., BFGS \citep{Byrd1995}, could leverage closed form derivatives for $\mu_n(x)$, or utilize finite differencing.
+There are many sensible choices for finding $y_i^\alpha$ numerically.
+Newton-based optimizers, e.g., BFGS, could leverage closed form derivatives for $\mu_n(x)$ finite differencing.
 A simpler option that works well is to instead take $y_i^\alpha = \max_{x \in x_i^{\mathcal{B}_\alpha(x)}} \mu_{n}(x)$, where $\mathcal{B}_{\alpha}(x)$ is the discrete set of points on the corners of a box with sides of length $\alpha$ emanating from $x$.
 Details for our own implementation are deferred to Section \ref{sec:implement}.